develprr/metamatic-framework/README.md

 And they flow upstream, from components upward back to the container.
 Downstream flow happens when the state container fires an event.
 The event is being handled down the stream in the UI components that listen for the events from the State container.
 And when they flow upstream, from the UI components back to the state container, when a UI component dispatches an event back to the State Container.
-Two-Way-Events is is the way how State containers are typically implemented in Redux-type containers.

-With Metamatic, both *Two-Way-Events* strategy and *One-Way-Events* strategy are available.
-If you wish to over-engineer and create complicated code, the Two-Way-Events is the natural choice for you.
-But if you want to be practical and create clear code, *One-Way-Events* are your thing.
+With Metamatic, both *Two-Way-Events* strategy and *One-Way-Events* strategy are available. *One-Way-Events* strategy enables you to write more straightforward code because it will be easier to track the program flow upstream back to container from the components but *Two-Way-Events* will make it possible to add interceptors to upstream data flow.
-Either way, it's your choice, but Metamatic supports these both approaches.
-Now let's take a deep dive to understand why *two-way* is bad and *one-way* is good!

 ### Why Direct Invocation is Natural

-THe main way to connect two components to each other should always be primarily through direct function invocations.
+The main way to connect two components to each other should always be primarily through direct function invocations.
 Direct invocations are in most cases the superior way of sending data from one component to another component.
-The reason for that is that it is just simpler.
+The reason for this is that it is just simpler.
 If you use a proper IDE, you can easily navigate to the actual implementation of the callable function just by clicking on the function call itself and the IDE will bring you to the function definition.
 When your component wants to send data to another component, directly invoking functions of that other component is by definition the obvious way to go.
 You know exactly to whom you are sending data because you directly call a function of that recipient component.